 Use the following questions to explore the passage and the ideas around it:

-In what ways do the film stories share an idea with the story of the Holy Spirit coming on the people (and empowering them to go and share the gospel and build the early church)?
+In what ways do the film stories share an idea with the story of the Holy Spirit coming on the people (and empowering them to go and share the gospel and build the early Church)?

 Why did God send the Holy Spirit this way?
 And why do you think he send the Holy Spirit at all?